txu-77/real-estate/README.md

-This repo contains test files for scraping real estate data from multiple websites!
+This repo contains test Airflow DAGs for scraping real estate data from multiple websites!